Orbit closures of unipotent flows for hyperbolic manifolds with Fuchsian ends: Closures of orbits inside and non-homogeneity

 \section{Closures of orbits inside $\partial F$ and non-homogeneity}

-Let $M=\Ga\ba \bH^d$ be a convex cocompact hyperbolic manifold with non-empty Fuchsian ends.
-Let $U$ be a connected closed subgroup of $\check H\cap N$ and set $H:=H(U)$ as before.
+Let $\M=\Ga\ba \bH^d$ be a convex cocompact hyperbolic manifold with non-empty Fuchsian ends.
+Let $U$ be a connected closed subgroup of $\check H\cap N$, $H:=H(U)$ and $\BFM$ be as in \eqref{eq.BFMDEF}.
 Then In this section, we classify closures of $xH(U)$ and $xAU$ for $x\in \partial F -\RFM$ (Theorem \ref{b-ratner}); they are never homogeneous.

 \begin{theorem} If $x=zc \in\BFM\cdot\op{C}(H(U))$ with $z\in \BFM$ and $c\in \op{C}(H(U))$.
 Then \begin{enumerate} \item $\cl{xU}=xL$ for some $L\in\cal Q_U$ contained in $c^{-1} \check H c$; \item $\cl{xH(U)}=xL$ for some $L\in\cal L_U$ contained in $c^{-1} \check H c$, and for any $y\in \mG(U, xL)$, $\cl{yU}=xL$; \item $\cl{xAU}=\cl{xH(U)}$. \end{enumerate} \end{theorem} \begin{proof} Since $x$ is contained in the compact homogeneous space $xc^{-1} \check H c$, the claims (1) and (2) are special cases of Ratner's theorem \cite{Ra2}, which were also proved by Shah independently \cite{Sh0}.
 So we only need to discuss the proof of $(3)$.
 We show that $\cl{xAU}=xL$ where $L$ is given by (2).
 If $U=L\cap N$, then the claim follows from Theorem \ref{tm}.
 Suppose that $U$ is a proper subgroup of $L\cap N$.
 Since $\cl{xAU} (K\cap H(U))= \cl{xH(U)}=xL$ and $\mathscr{S}(U,xL)\cdot (K\cap H(U))$ is a proper subset of $x L$ (cf. Lemma \ref{lem.SHU}), there exists $y\in \cl{xAU}\cap \mG(U, xL)$.
 Hence (3) follows from (2). \end{proof}